 It’s also worth remembering Tommy, Kevin and Adam all attempted the route in winter.
 This is the best time climb as it gives you maximum friction on the rock, despite meaning they had to constantly battle bad weather and cold conditions.

 The Dawn Wall is approximately 3,000ft (914m) from base to summit.

 The Story behind the Dawn Wall Documentary

 Hardcore mountaineers have been climbing El cap for decades.
 Since the first ascent of the Nose in 1958 by Warren Harding, new routes have appeared all over the giant rock.
-To date, there are 252 climbs on El Capitan which are a mix of trad, aid and sport climbing.
+To date, there are over 252 routes on El Capitan with a mix of trad, aid and sport climbing.